|Elliott Sound Products||Project 09|

 (3) f = 1 / (2 * π * 1.414 * R * C)

-(1) This assumes that you have selected the capacitance first, which is the most sensible, since they are available in fewer different values in each decade than resistors.
-Capacitors follow the "E12" series, which has 12 values per decade, so:
+(1) This assumes that you have selected the capacitance first, which is the most sensible.
+Caps are available in fewer different values in each decade than resistors.
+Capacitors generally follow the 'E12' series, which has 12 values per decade, so:

 (2) Is the least useful, since the range of capacitor values is only half that of 1% resistors.
-Really strange values can be assured, which will require parallel combinations of smaller caps - messy.
+Really strange values can be assured, which will require parallel combinations of smaller caps - messy and not necessary.